slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Price is what you pay, value is what you get."
 -- Warren Buffett [1930]*

 Price is a filter.
 Set it to choose the customers you prefer to work with.
-If they can’t pay, walk away.

 > *"The price of anything is the amount of life you exchange for it."
 -- Henry David Thoreau [1817]*